 If the plaintiff is able to demonstrate that the above conditions are true in a defamation case against you, you will be liable.
 More details about these conditions can be found below.

-The plaintiff must be able to demonstrate that the communication or publication contained ‘defamatory matter’, which is defined under the Victorian Defamation Act 2005 as communicated material that serves to damage the reputation or esteem of another entity or individual.
-Such matter may include blatant lies, false representation, or unjust speculation.
-This must be published in such a way that damages the plaintiff’s reputation in their area of employment or residence, or in the case of an organisation, their primary area of operation.
+The plaintiff must be able to demonstrate that the communication or publication contained defamatory material.
+This may include material that serves to seriously harm the reputation or esteem of another entity or individual.
+Such material may include blatant lies, false representation, or unjust speculation.
+This must be published in such a way that seriously harms the plaintiff’s reputation in their area of employment or residence, or in the case of an organisation, their primary area of operation.
 For defamation to be proven, the plaintiff’s reputation must have been lowered in the eyes of reasonable people in the general community.
 With this in mind, it is not advisable to publish allegations or criticism that can not be justified, or that are not in the public interest.